-1.9.9 PostMortem
+1.10.9 References

-This example illustrates how one can implement references in NestedText.
+This example illustrates how one can implement references or macros in NestedText.
 A reference allows you to define some content once and insert that content multiple places in the document.
-The example also demonstrates a slightly different way to implement validation and conversion on a per field basis with voluptuous.
+This example also demonstrates a slightly different way to implement validation and conversion on a per field basis with voluptuous.
+Finally, it includes key normalization, which allows the keys to be case insensitive and contain white space even though the program that uses the data prefers the keys to be lower case identifiers.
+The normalize_key function passed to load() is used to transform the keys to the desired form.